-- Potential spills include releases of fuels, lubricants, hydraulic fluids, and decontamination solvents.
+Potential spills include releases of fuels, lubricants, hydraulic fluids, and decontamination solvents.
 In the event of a spill or leak, the employee making the discovery will immediately notify the SSHO and/or the Field Operations Manager.
 The Field Operations Manager will determine whether the leak poses an environmental risk or will exceed the capacity of on-site personnel and equipment.
 In the unlikely event that there is a probability that the spill will extend beyond the immediate area, result in an environmental insult, or exceed the capabilities of the on-site personnel, the Field Operations Manager will inform Guard Post 1.
-If this is not the case, the on-site spill kit will be utilized to clean - 41 up the spill.
+If this is not the case, the on-site spill kit will be utilized to clean up the spill.
+All spills of reportable quantities will be reported to the Ohio EPA Spill Hotline (1-800-282-9378).